Youhana-Hana/pcf-dashboard/README.md

  - The Back End (or API Gateway)
  - Dashboard UI

 The API Gateway can provide a combination of real and stubbed responses.
-However, for MVP there is only one real response available for QA T3 and so initially the dashboard only supports that specific actual API call.
-The remaining data is stubbed.

-For real data, set the environment variable `QA_T3_URL` to the GET endpoint which provides the required json response e.g. `export QA_T3_URL='https://cisynctester.apps.int.us1.bosch-iot-cloud.com/pcf-automation/metrics/source/ops.internal-runtime.int.us1.bosch-iot-cloud.com'`
+For real data, set the environment variable `ENVIRONMENTS` to environments array.

 Currently, if the env var is not set, the data will be stubbed.